irfanhakim-as/homelab-wiki/topics/proxmox.md

 ### Create VM From Container Template

-This details how to create a virtual machine or Container Template from a backup.
+This details how to create a virtual machine from a [Container Template](#create-container-template).

 1. On the left-hand side of the web interface, under **Datacenter**, expand the section belonging to your Proxmox node (i.e. `proxmox`).